 State education law now requires that all school districts ensure that every driver of a school bus or other school vehicle turn off the engine of the vehicle while waiting for passengers to load or off load.
 The law provides for certain exceptions when necessary for heating, mechanical or emergency circumstances.

-New York's Dignity for All Students Act and Guilderland Central School District’s Board of Education policy #5010 prohibits discrimination based on race, color, gender, creed, religion, national origin, disability, age, sexual orientation, military status or marital status and will not tolerate any form of unlawful discrimination or harassment.
-Any parent, student or district employee who believes they have been discriminated against based upon race, color, gender, creed, religion, national origin, disability, age, sexual orientation, military status or marital status should contact one of the district’s Title IX Compliance Officer: Business Administrator, Mary June King at (607)533-3020 ext.
+New York's Dignity for All Students Act and Lansing Central School District’s Board of Education policy prohibits discrimination based on race, color, gender, creed, religion, national origin, disability, age, sexual orientation, military status or marital status and will not tolerate any form of unlawful discrimination or harassment.
+Any parent, student or district employee who believes they have been discriminated against based upon race, color, gender, creed, religion, national origin, disability, age, sexual orientation, military status or marital status should contact one of the district’s Title IX Compliance Officer: Business Administrator, Kate Heath at (607)533-3020 ext.
 4002.

 Notification of releases of Level 3 sex offenders